xieyuheng/inner/note/category-theory/category-theory-for-programmers.md

 - Xie: Even if we can, is it always worth doing so?

-Imperative vs Declarative, like local vs global physics laws.
+Imperative vs Declarative, like local global physics vs global physics laws.

 The universal construction of category theory is an example of global approach.